CvejovicZ95/friends/README.md

 ## Project Overview

 Friends is an application designed to enable users to connect with and follow their friends.
-The application will allow users to create and manage posts, interact with others through comments and likes, and view profiles.
-It will also include real-time chat functionality for seamless communication between users.
+The application will allow users to create and manage posts, interact with others through comments and likes, and view profiles.Also include real-time chat functionality for seamless communication between users.

 ## Features